 Day 6 - Moscow.

-After our return flight to Moscow we visit the Great Patriotic War Museum, displaying much of the epic art and equipment of that war and more besides, before catching the overnight train to Kursk.
+After our return flight to Moscow we visit the Central Armed Forces Museum, before catching the overnight train to Kursk.

 Day 7 - Northern shoulder Kursk Salient.